Chapter 10 - Certain Iraqi and Afghan Translators and Interpreters

 If the petition is filed by a petitioner in the United States, a copy of the front and back of the petitioner’s Arrival/Departure Record (Form I-94).

-The spouse and unmarried child(ren) younger than 21 years old accompanying or following to join a principal immigrant may be accorded the same special immigrant classification as the principal alien.
+The spouse and unmarried child(ren) younger than 21 years old accompanying or following to join a principal immigrant may be accorded the same special immigrant classification as the principal immigrant.
 Visas issued to derivative spouses and children do not count toward the cap on special immigrant visas for Iraqi or Afghan translators and interpreters.

 [^ 6] See Section 1059 of the National Defense Authorization Act for Fiscal Year 2006, Pub.
 L. 109-163 (PDF), 119 Stat.
 3136, 3443 (January 6, 2006).
 See Pub.
 L. 110-242 (PDF), 122 Stat.
 1567 (June 3, 2008).